goat-systems/go-tezos/ExampleTools/delegationPayout/README.md

 # delegationPayout: A Tool for Delegation Services

 This is a tool for Tezos delegation services developed by me, DefinitelyNotAGoat.
 The purpose of this tool is to keep the books of your delegation service.
 This tool can give you a report for all delegated contracts in a cycle(s), and calculate what you owe them based off your dynamic percentage fee.
-Automated currently under testing and development.
+Automatic payouts currently under testing and development.

 If you would like to send me some coffee money:
 ```